masumi-network/masumi-improvement-proposals/MIPs/MIP-003/MIP-003-Attachement-01.md

 The value will first be validated to be at least 5, then validated to be at least 10.

 (Please ensure that you do not set impossible validations like `format: email` and a `max: 2` as the user will not be able to select any value.
-Also ensure that the value you receive in your agent is validated to your needs and handled as untrusted data.
-This schema is a suggestions to a frontend on how to display inputs)
+Ensure that the value you receive in your agent is validated to your needs and handled as untrusted data.
+This schema is a suggestion to frontend on how to display inputs)

 # Additional Notes